rmcanany/SolidEdgeHousekeeper/README.md

 missing parts in assemblies, and more.
 It can also update certain individual file settings to match those in a template you specify.

-Feedback from users:
+*Feedback from users*

 > *This is the Michael Jordan of macros!
 I've tried lots of them.
-This is on a whole new level.
+This is on a whole other level.
 Thank you!*

 > *This is going to save me SO MUCH TIME!
 Thank you for sharing!*

 > *Thank you for all your time and effort (...)
 Also thanks a lot for making it open source.
 I constantly reference your code for my own macros, which motivates me to make my projects open source as well.*

 > *Awesome.
 It looks like you are still overachieving with this app, and I thank you for it.
-If they just figure out how to automate me running housekeeper, I will be out of a job.
-Thank god only I know how to press that "process" button.*
+If they just figure out how to automate me running Housekeeper, I will be out of a job.
+Thank God only I know how to press that "process" button.*

 ## GETTING HELP